-The Skeffington Arms is both a small boutique hotel and also a large pub/bar.
+The Skeffington Arms is a small boutique hotel in Galway.
+It also has a large late bar that hosts weekly live music events.
 It has many defining features that set it apart from other hotels of a similar style and description.
 Firstly, the building itself is steeped in history, with its location being situated at the point of revolution for Galway City, and also, with the building itself not becoming a public area until the 19th Century.
 As far as current records show, the building was most likely built to serve as a stately home.
 It was built in the mid 17th Century which stands as a great indicator that it was of significant importance at the time of construction.
 During that era, The Irish Rebellion of 1641 was taking place all across the City and County of Galway.

 The building is located directly to the West of the park formerly known as Eyre Square, and later re-named John F. Kennedy Memorial Park.
 The park itself marks central Galway City and has been a predominant feature of the rebellions and protests since the early 17th Century.
 First records of attempts to glamorize the square were recorded in 1631, when Ash trees were planted and the park was enclosed by a wooden fence.
 The park itself was originally used as a market place in the Northern part of the current square.
 The land, from which the name was given, Mayor Edward Eyre, formally donated the land to the city in 1710.